AI experts sharing free tutorials to accelerate your business.

 Purpose

-Generate a grounded, source-cited FAQ set a policyholder self-service assistant can answer from — built directly from the policy contract, endorsements, declarations page, carrier-approved SOPs, and prior complaint or call-reason data.
-Every question maps to a plain-language answer, the exact policy citation that supports it, an escalation condition, and the required regulatory disclosures.
-The output is designed to drop into a retrieval-augmented chatbot, an interactive voice response flow, a help-center article set, or a producer cheat sheet.
+Generate a grounded, source-cited FAQ set a policyholder self-service assistant can answer from — built directly from the policy contract, endorsements, declarations page, schedule of benefits, certificate of coverage, carrier-approved SOPs, and prior complaint or call-reason data.
+Every question maps to a plain-language answer, the exact policy citation that supports it, an escalation condition, the required state-specific regulatory disclosures, and an AI-bias / authority check against jurisdictional rules.
+The output is designed to drop into a retrieval-augmented chatbot, an interactive voice response flow, a help-center article set, a producer cheat sheet, a Medicare.gov plan-finder companion, an SMS / WhatsApp / WeChat surface, or any other consumer self-service channel — with per-channel format, length, and disclosure rules pre-tuned and a per-product, per-state, per-language deployment package the carrier or agency can ship the same week.

 When to Use

-Use this skill when launching a new product, publishing an endorsement, onboarding a new book of business, refreshing a help center, or preparing a chatbot knowledge base.
-Also useful when a CCO or complaint handling team wants a consolidated answer set for recurring policyholder questions (premium changes, claim status, cancellation, coverage scope, lienholder and loss-payee questions, Medicare and life beneficiary inquiries).
-Works for personal and commercial lines, A&H, life, and Medicare products.
-Not a substitute for licensed advice; every generated answer is drafted to hand off complex scenarios to a human.
+Use this skill when launching a new product, publishing an endorsement, onboarding a new book of business, refreshing a help center, preparing a chatbot knowledge base, building a Medicare AEP-ready plan-finder companion, or wiring an outbound SMS / WhatsApp / WeChat self-service flow.
+Also useful when a CCO or complaint-handling team wants a consolidated answer set for recurring policyholder questions (premium changes, claim status, cancellation, coverage scope, lienholder and loss-payee questions, Medicare and life beneficiary inquiries, AI-driven adjudication disclosures, adverse-action notices).
+Works for personal lines (auto, home, dwelling, condo, renters, umbrella, life term / whole / IUL), commercial lines (BOP, GL, commercial property, commercial auto / trucking, workers' comp, professional / cyber / D&O / EPLI), A&H / individual health / group health, Medicare Advantage / Supplement / PDP, and dental / vision.
+Not a substitute for licensed advice; every generated answer is drafted to hand off complex scenarios to a human, and the skill explicitly refuses to encode any answer that would constitute a coverage determination, binding language, tax / legal / medical advice, or a discriminatory adjudication path.

 Required Input